shashank92/izitest/README.md

 #### State Structure

 The initial state comprises an empty memorials array and an initial sort order of `CREATION_DATE`.
-Each time the memorials are sorted, the sort order also gets updated so that the app can be aware of which button should be `active` and also maintain the current sorting order if the user refreshes the table.
-The sort order also determines how the names are displayed.
+Keeping track of the sort order is useful for determines how the names are displayed.

 #### Sorting